Gain a Competitive Edge

 Tuition Fee & Financial Aid

-The tuition fee for students entering the program in May 2017 is:
+Tuition fee for students entering the program in May 2020:

 What to expect from the Graduate Diploma in Professional Accounting at Rotman